-- A citizen or permanent resident of the U.S. or Trust Territories; - In good academic standing and making satisfactory academic progress according to the standards and practices of HCC (see Appendix XI for Satisfactory Academic Progress Policy For Student Financial Aid Recipients); - In compliance with draft (Selective Service) registration requirements; - Not in default in the repayment of any educational loans or owe a refund on any Title IV grant program at any institution.
+- Be a citizen or eligible non-citizen. - Be in good academic standing and making satisfactory academic progress according to the standards and practices of Housatonic Community College. - Certify registration for Military Selective Service (if applicable). - Not in default in the repayment of any educational loans or owe a refund on any Title IV grant program at any institution.